boldandbrad/dotfiles/.github/README.md

 ## 📦 Unpack

 The main installation script is [`unpack.sh`](../unpack.sh).
-It explains what it will do, prompts the user before each step, and is idempotent.
+It explains what it will do, prompts for confirmation before each step, and is idempotent.

 In brief, unpacking...